5 Ways to Kickstart a Healthy New Year: Eye Health Edition

 No one’s New Year’s resolution has ever been to relax.
 I mean, that kind of defeats the whole purpose of a resolution.
 However, resting your eyes and giving your body a break will make you more productive in the long run.

 It’s normal to feel guilty taking a break.
 It’s also normal to let yourself take a break.
 We aren’t talking about spending hours and hours in front of the TV when you’ve got a million other things to do.
-A 10 minute break, here and there, will relax your body and your eyes.
+A 10-minute break, or microbreaks, here and there, will relax your body and your eyes.

 Tired and fatigued eyes have been linked to unproductive workplaces and lead to diminished motivation.
 Listen to your body and take a break when you need to.
 Close your eyes and give your face a light massage.
 This will also stimulate the circulation in your eyes for sharper vision.